nithin009/Data-Repo/README.md

 <br>
 To make the data more manageable and insightful, I leveraged Power Query's capabilities to group records.
 Quality control was an ongoing process.
 I implemented checks to ensure that the transformed data adhered to business rules and logic, By the completion of Phase 1, the data was not only cleansed and transformed but also primed for advanced analytics and visualization in Power BI.

-# Phase 2: Creating a Data model
+# Creating a Data model

 ![image](https://github.com/nithin009/Data-Analysis-Power-BI/assets/24668558/d58a08bb-421c-4778-acbb-21a1530a617e)